SethHibpshman/MorseDeck-Terminal/README.md

 > - 3D printing assumes university or personal printer access.
 > - PCB cost assumes overseas fabrication.

+---

-## Replicate This Project
+## Project Documentation

-Full replication documentation lives in the project wiki:
+The project wiki contains a full account of how this was built, including hardware decisions, the development process, and design reflections.

-- [Build Guide](../../wiki/Build-Guide) - Assembly, wiring, and flashing firmware step by step
+- [Build Guide](../../wiki/Build-Guide) - How I assembled the PCB, wired the components, and got the firmware running
-- [Hardware Reference](../../wiki/Hardware-Reference) - Pin mapping, component specs, and wiring notes
+- [Hardware Reference](../../wiki/Hardware-Reference) - Full pin mapping, component details, and wiring notes
-- [Software Reference](../../wiki/Software-Reference) - Code structure, dependencies, and configuration
+- [Software Reference](../../wiki/Software-Reference) - Code structure, key logic, and configuration
-- [Replication Notes](../../wiki/Replication-Notes) - Lessons learned, known issues, and what to watch out for
+- [Design Reflections](../../wiki/Design-Reflections) - What went well, what I would do differently, and known limitations

+---

 ## Author

 **Seth Hibpshman**
 Student of Electrical Engineering, Eastern Washington University

+---

 ## License